Dhineshkumar-17071999/MLProject/README.md

     * This preprocessor is saved as pickel file.

 3. Model Trainig :
+    * In this phase lots of model trained.
+(Linear Regression, Randon Forest Regressor,KNN, Decision Tree, etc.,)
-    * The best model found was Linear Regression.
+    * After the hyperparameter tuning the best model found was Linear Regression.
-    *
+    * This model is saved as pickle file.

+4. Prediction Pipelie :
+    * This pipeline converts given data into dataframe and various functions to load pickle files and predict the final results the python.

+5. Flask App Creation :
+    * Flask app is created with User Interface to predict the maths score inside a Web Application.